Diversity of skin color covers a large and continuous color space where different racial groups overlap each other.

 For most women, applying a “colored” makeup to the skin is the first step, or foundation, of the makeup routine.
 A woman enhances her face by matching or changing the color of her skin.

 A qualitative and quantitative study was conducted on a large panel of diverse women to better understand how individual women think about their makeup strategy and how it is influenced by skin color, race, ethnicity, and geographic location.
 The study consisted of (1) an examination of various skin colors or hues to define skin color worldwide, to highlight the differences between racial groups, and to observe the diversity within each group; (2) an exploration of how women self-perceive facial skin complexion, what their ideal skin tone is, how they managed to achieve it, specifically what they did, and how much they were satisfied with their makeup results; and (3) a colorimetric assessment of makeup results and comparison between that data and a woman’s feelings.

-Our investigations involved two studies, the first of which began in 1999 and now includes 3721 women living in nine countries, that determined ...
+Our investigations involved two studies, the first of which began in 1999 and now includes 3721 women living in nine countries, ...